akka/akka-samples/akka-sample-remote-java/README.md

+**DISCLAIMER**: We recommend [Akka Cluster](https://doc.akka.io/docs/akka/2.5/cluster-usage.html) over using remoting directly.
+As remoting is the underlying module that allows for Cluster, it is still useful to understand details about it though.
+Akka remoting is designed for communication in a peer-to-peer fashion and it is not a good fit for client-server setups.

+# Akka Remote Calculator

 In order to showcase the [remote capabilities of Akka](http://doc.akka.io/docs/akka/2.5/java/remoting.html) we thought a remote calculator could do the trick.
 This sample demonstrates both remote deployment and look-up of remote actors.

 ## Lookup Remote Actors